mschlechter/SimpleBlog/README.md

 ## Configuration / setup

-Make sure you have a JDK installed, and Gradle.
+Make sure you have a JDK and Gradle installed.
 You will also need PostgreSQL for the database.
 And of course git.

-### 1. Clone the repository with git to a local folder.
+### 1. Clone the repository with git to a local folder

     cd ~/Projects
     git clone https://github.com/mschlechter/SimpleBlog

-### 2. Create the "simpleblog" database in PostgreSQL.
+### 2. Create the "simpleblog" database in PostgreSQL

 On a clean PostgreSQL installation first set the password: